Tag: foolish

 There is also another piece that Robinson may be unconsciously reacting to is that often platitudes hurt.
 The receiver of the platitude will often perceive the speaker as unsympathetic or unempathetic, at best, and dismissive or belittling at worst.

-The flip-side of a platitude is actually the heart of the speaker.
+The flip-side of a platitude is actually the of the speaker.
 Sometimes the platitude is to anesthetize the speaker!
 When they a platitude they don’t have to acknowledge the pain of the other or their own pain.
-Platitudes are often used because people just don’t know what to say, so it’s easier to say something seems helpful or profound (Especially if it sounds like it came from the !) and just move on.
+Platitudes are often used because people just don’t know what to say, so it’s easier to say something seems helpful or profound (Especially if it sounds like it came from the Scriptures!) and just on.

 The writer of Lamentations is miserable!
 Everything has fallen apart.
 However, in the midst of their woes, they hold on to God!
 The really important part to comprehend is not that the lamenter knows why, but that God loves them!
 The lamenter knows that God is present in the midst of it all.